PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Methodology

 \subsection{Baseline Method}

-We adopt the training process of regular point cloud {learning} in the baseline models.
-Regarding the testing process, we borrow ideas from 2D tasks to compute the unknown-class scores.
-Specifically, we employ Maximum Softmax Probability (MSP) \cite{hendrycks2016baseline} or Maximum Unnormalized Logit (MaxLogit) \cite{hendrycks2019scaling} to calculate an unknown-class score $x_i$ {(or $x_{cls,j}$)} for each point {(or sample)}, based on its corresponding confidence or logit vector in the classifier.
+We adopt the training process of regular point cloud learning in the baseline models.
+Regarding the testing process, we borrow ideas from 2D tasks to compute the scores for unknown classes.
+Specifically, we employ Maximum Softmax Probability (MSP) \cite{hendrycks2016baseline} or Maximum Unnormalized Logit (MaxLogit) \cite{hendrycks2019scaling} to calculate an unknown-class score $x_i$ (or $x_{cls,j}$) for each point (or sample), based on its corresponding confidence or logit vector in the classifier.